What are DiscoverE Days?

-For the last three years, ASU’s Ira A. Fulton Schools of Engineering has hosted thousands of young students and their teachers at ASU’s Tempe campus and ASU’s Polytechnic campus to learn about new healthcare devices, how buildings are built, how solar energy works and much more.
+For the last four years, ASU’s Ira A. Fulton Schools of Engineering has hosted thousands of 3rd- 8th grade students and their teachers at ASU’s Tempe and Polytechnic campuses.
+Students engage in hands-on engineering design activities and explore various types of engineering at the expo hosted by engineering students and faculty.

-On Friday, February 6, 2015 (Polytechnic campus) and Friday, March 27, 2015 (Tempe campus), we will again welcome students from third grade through high school from around the Phoenix metropolitan area to discover engineering and technology.
-We hope that you will be a part of it.
+On Friday, February 12, 2016 (Tempe campus) and Friday, April 1, 2016 (Polytechnic campus), we will again welcome students from third through eighth grade from around the Phoenix metropolitan area to discover engineering and technology.

-The event is free and promises fun for all ages.
+The event is free and promises fun for all!

 Did you know that buildings consume one-third of the world’s energy usage?
 Learn about new materials and building methods to make more efficient cities and infrastructure.